COVID: Review the latest FCDO Travel Advice before travelling to or from Montserrat

 There are hawksbill turtles, puffer fish, blennie, golden tail eel, spotted snake eel, sharp tail eel, squid, sea horse, sea turtles, flying gurnard, southern stingray, squid, angelfish, peacock flounder… and more.
 Dolphins, eagle rays, nurse sharks and pipefish are also seen in the waters.

+Creole food?
 Montserrat's national dish is goat water, a thick goat meat stew served with crusty bread rolls.

 Montserrat Creole is a dialect of Leeward Caribbean Creole English spoken in Montserrat.
 The number of speakers of Montserrat Creole is below 10,000.
 Montserrat Creole does not have the status of an official language.
+You can learn some basic Creole before you travel to Montserrat and really impress the locals!

 The currency in Montserrat is the Eastern Caribbean Dollar (Restaurants: If the service charge is not automatically included in the bill, tip 10%.
 Taxi: Tips are not generally expected.).